Meet the Devotional Speakers for Fall Semester 2022

-September 21: BYU-Pathway President Brian K. Ashton and Sister Melinda Ashton
+September 20: President Brian K. Ashton and Sister Melinda Ashton, BYU-Pathway

-December 7: Elder Quentin L. Cook, Quorum of the Twelve Apostles
+November 8: Elder Neil L. Andersen, Quorum of the Twelve Apostles

 Devotionals typically last 7–10 minutes and can be viewed at 4:00 p.m.
 (MDT/UTC-6) on the BYU-Pathway Facebook page and later on the BYU-Pathway speeches page.
 Students responsible for leading the lesson in their gathering that week will facilitate a discussion around topics shared in the devotional.
 All participants are invited to watch, share, and discuss these inspiring messages.